un33k/django-finalware/README.md

 Django Finalware
 ====================

-**A utility application that finalizes the bootstrapping of a Django-powered site**
+**A utility application that automates the bootstrapping of a Django-powered site**

 [![build-status-image-fury]][fury]
 [![build-status-image-pypi]][pypi]